On this page...

 A GOOD local evaluation should follow this formula:

 The new APR data system (which replaced the PPICS) does not have the same reporting functions as the previous system.
-In order to aggregate data and to provide a uniform reporting of local evaluation data, this form is required.
-Local evaluations may add additional facts and data and append the additional information to this form.
+To aggregate data and to provide a uniform reporting of local evaluation data, this form is required.
+Local evaluations may add additional facts and data, and append the additional information to this form.

 Teacher Survey Student Evaluation Questions (This is a short version of the teacher survey with only the GPRA measures that are required).
 You should include this in your local evaluation.